 The exchange rate adjustments are related to the goodwill associated with the acquisitions made in countries having currencies different from the euro: goodwill calculated in local currency is translated into euros for the preparation of the consolidated financial accounts using the year-end exchange rates.
-An overall decrease of ≤ 5.7 million as compared to 31 December 2013 resulted.
-In particular, the goodwill associated with the acquisitions in Russia, Poland and the Czech Republic decreased respectively by ≤ 9.1 million, ≤ 0.4 million and ≤ 0.1 million, while the goodwill associated with the acquisitions in Turkey and in Tunisia increased respectively by ≤ 3.8 million and ≤ 0.1 million.
+An overall decrease of \in 10.2 million as compared to 31 December 2014 resulted.
+In particular, the goodwill associated with the acquisitions in Turkey and Russia decreased respectively by \in 9.5 million and \in 1.5 million, while the goodwill associated with the acquisitions in Tunisia and in the Czech Republic increased respectively by \in 0.5 million and \in 0.3 million.

-Net goodwill at 31 December 2014, amounting to \notin 463.5 million, relates to the following operational areas, which represent the same number of cash generating units:
+Net goodwill at 31 December 2015, amounting to € 453.3 million, relates to the following operational areas, which represent the same number of cash generating units:

 - France: € 45.8 million;

-- Russia: € 27.2 million;
+- Russia: € 25.6 million;

 - Germany: € 48.8 million;

 - Portugal: € 32.8 million;

 - Treatments for rare diseases business: € 110.6 million;

-- Turkey: € 87.8 million;
+- Turkey: € 78.3 million;

-- Czech Republic: € 12.8 million;
+- Czech Republic: € 13.1 million;

 - Romania: € 0.2 million;

 - Poland: € 15.4 million;

 - Spain: € 58.1 million;

-- Tunisia: € 24.0 million.
+- Tunisia: € 24.6 million.

 As reported in the preceding note 2 - Summary of significant accounting policies and as required by IFRS 3, goodwill is not amortized systematically but is subject to impairment tests to determine its recoverable value.
 Goodwill is allocated to the individual cash generating units identified on the basis of the business segments and the markets on which the companies acquired operate.
 A cash generating unit to which goodwill has been allocated shall be tested for impairment annually, and when there is any indication that it may be impaired, by comparing the carrying amount of the unit, including goodwill, with the recoverable amount of the unit.
 If the recoverable amount of the unit exceeds the carrying amount of the unit, the unit and the goodwill allocated to that unit is not impaired.
-If the carrying amount of the unit, the entity must recognize an impairment loss.
+If the carrying amount of the unit exceeds the recoverable amount of the unit, the entity must recognize an impairment loss.